Rabia-Bashir/rules_data_ext/README.md

 ## To extract total number of included trials
 To extarct the total number of included trials from both systematic reviews (.pub2) and updates (.pub3), 'references' section was scraped using soup.find_all() method.
 For more detail see code in Cochrane_Bot.py.

+## To extract search dates
+To extarct the search dates, 'abstract' section was scraped using soup.find() method.
+In some cases, more than one search dates were available, and date formats were different.  not  the first date wad consisently extracted.
+To extarct dates and matching the date formats, various rules were developed.
+Only the first available date was consistently extracted.
+For more detail see code in Cochrane_Bot.py.

+3. Extracted search dates from “Abstract” section

 ## Method to extract conclusion
 def get_conclusion(doi, soup):